 A primary way of safely storing data is through encryption.
 Even in these times, encryption of sensitive information is not followed religiously across the organization, e.g. the data in test environments is left vulnerable to internal malicious threats.

 We have seen multiple ransomware & malware attacks on leading banking institutions and IT service organizations that work with banks.
 Many of these vulnerabilities involve internal employees who connected using infected machines or provided user credentials unintentionally in phishing attacks.
 According to Forbes, ransomware causes about $75 billion per year in damage to various organizations.

 Cloud providers have become key targets of cyber attacks as many BFSI organizations use cloud providers for storage and applications.
 A recent Wall Street Journal report on an attack named ‘Cloud Hopper’ involved multiple cloud providers.

 In a world where outsourcing of technology and business process services is the norm, the security practices within the third-party services firms that work on the systems are another source of vulnerability.

 Financial institutions also use multiple third-party vendor software packages in their application landscape.
 Inadequately tested third party software could be another source of vulnerability for financial institutions.

 5. Phishing & Spoofing

-- In this method, many duplicate banking websites created by hackers trick customers into providing their user credentials.
+In this method, many duplicate banking websites hackers create trick customers into providing their user credentials.
 The hackers then use these credentials to steal from the user accounts.

 6. Internet of Things (IoT)